elitongadotti/dtc-dataengineer-final-project/README.md

 1. Github environment variables - will be used when running Actions (CD pipeline)
 2. ...

+All prepared, now we can dive into pipelines settings.

 ### Prefect pipeline (collecting data)

 After infrastructure creation (will run Terraform code triggered by GitHub Actions), we have to (1) setup Git SSH key, (2) clone this repo, (3) run `docker compose up -d --build`, (4) create a block to store GCP Credentials, (5) create a bucket named `terraform-tfstate-dtc-de-project` to store tf state file, (6) define your `.env` file and navigate to `prefect orion` container.